PF

 Instructions

-1. 1Line an 8x8- or 9x9-inch baking pan with parchment paper, leaving an overhang on two sides like handles.
+1. 1Line an 8x8- or 9x9-inch baking pan with parchment paper, leaving an overhang on two sides for handles.

 2. 2Place the peanut butter, honey, and coconut oil in a medium heatproof bowl.
-Set the bowl over a saucepan of water and bring the water to a simmer over medium to medium-high heat.
-(Do not let the water boil, and make sure the water does not touch the bottom of the mixing bowl.)
-Stir and heat until the mixture is smoothly combined.
+Set the bowl over a saucepan of simmering water (do not let the water boil or touch the bottom of the bowl).
+Heat over medium to medium-high heat, stirring frequently, for 3–5 minutes until the mixture is smooth and fully combined.
 Remove the bowl from the saucepan and turn off the heat.

-3. 3Add the oats, protein powder, flaxseed, cinnamon, and salt to the bowl with the peanut butter mixture.
-Stir to combine.
-The mixture will seem very dry at first but will come together as you stir.
-It won't be sticky but should hold together when pressed (see recipe notes for more details).
+3. 3Add the rolled oats, vanilla whey protein powder, ground flaxseed, cinnamon, and salt to the warm peanut butter mixture.
+Stir vigorously for 2–3 minutes until fully combined; the mixture will seem dry at first but will come together into a cohesive dough that holds its shape when pressed.

-6. 6Lift the bars from the pan using the parchment handles and transfer them to a cutting board.
-Slice into bars as desired and enjoy.
+6. 6Lift the bars from the pan using the parchment handles and transfer to a cutting board.
+Slice into 12 equal bars using a sharp knife, wiping the blade between cuts for clean edges.

 Nutrition — Per Serving